optimagic-dev/optimagic/docs/source/estimation.rst

       particular value.
 The value has to be specified in the constraints dictionary.
     - 'pairwise_equality': Two sets of parameters are pairwise equal.
-In this the constraint dictionary has to contain the keys 'loc1' or 'query1' and 'loc2' or 'query2'.
+In this the constraint dictionary has to contain the keys `locs` and `queries` instead of `loc` and `query`.
+Both are lists of arbitrary length and each element in the list hast to be a valid argument to `DataFrame.loc[]` or `DataFrame.query()`, respectively.
+Pairwise equality constraints are just syntactic sugar and are converted to normal equality constraints internally.
-    - 'fixed': A set of parameters is fixed to the value in the 'value' column of the params_df.
+    - 'fixed': A set of parameters is fixed to a constraint['value'].

 Lower and upper bounds are specified in :ref:`params_df`.